This post is about 12 classic New York City foods to try when you are in town.

 At the Doughnut Plant you can get traditional doughnut flavors like vanilla glazed, chocolate frosted, and jelly-filled.

 This shop is known for its creative take - they came up with the world's first Crème Brûlée doughnut!

 If you are seeking the international craze - the “Cronut” (the croissant/doughnut hybrid) you will find them at Dominique Ansel Bakery at 189 Spring St. in SoHo

-The Doughnut Project offers some really unusual but yummy doughnut flavors like a doughnut with maple glaze and a slice of bacon!
+The Doughnut Project in Greenwich Village offers some really unusual but yummy doughnut flavors like a doughnut with maple glaze and a slice of bacon!

 One favorite is “The Bronx”, with a basic that has a hint of olive oil and bite of black pepper.

 The origin of this cookie in NYC starts with a Bavarian immigrant bakery on the Upper East Side.

 This classic NY cookie is a big flat disc with a shortbread base and iced with fondant frosting.
 One half has vanilla fondant and the other half has chocolate, hence the name.

 These cookies are SO New York that they even make an appearance in an episode of Seinfeld.